Entity Management Settings

 agentattribute (whose value is

 "false") specifies whether the Enhancer Agent should be loaded to enhance persistable types on the fly, even if it is not specified explicitly at the command line.
-This is currently supported only for JDK 6.0 (not JRE) or above.
+This is currently an experimental feature, supported only on selected JVMs.

 reflectionattribute specifies how non enhanced classes are handled.
 ObjectDB can manage non enhanced classes by using reflection at the cost of performance.
 The possible values of the

 reflectionattribute represent different policies:

 "error"- all persistable classes must be enhanced - otherwise an exception is thrown.

 "warning"- a warning is logged for every non enhanced class.

 ignore"- reflection is used for non enhanced classes - with no error or warning.